The Caribbean Spectrum Management Conference

 Our hosts in Jamaica have obtained discounted accommodation rates at the conference venue.
 If you would like to stay at the Half Moon, please book here.

-The conference is being held at the Half Moon Hotel in Montego Bay, Jamaica.
+The conference was held at the Half Moon Hotel in Montego Bay, Jamaica.

 There is no registration fee for this event.
-Registration is now open, you can sign up to attend conference here.
+The event has now taken place.

 You can find more information on the Global Spectrum Series here.